arunpraba/reactjs.org/src/content/reference/react/index.md

 *Refs* let a component [hold some information that isn't used for rendering,](/learn/referencing-values-with-refs) like a DOM node or a timeout ID.
 Unlike with state, updating a ref does not re-render your component.
 Refs are an "escape hatch" from the React paradigm.
 They are useful when you need to work with non-React systems, such as the built-in browser APIs.

 * [`useRef`](/reference/react/useRef) declares a ref.
 You can hold any value in it, but most often it's used to hold a DOM node.
-* [`useImperativeHandle`](/reference/react/useImperativeHandle) lets you customize the ref exposed by your component.
+* [`useImperativeHandle`](/reference/react/useImperativeHandle) enables you customize the ref exposed by your component.
 This is rarely used.

 ```js
 function Form() {